Minimal-APIs/minimal-apis.github.io/src/guide/parameter-binding.md

 }
 ```

 The return value can be either `ValueTask<{ParameterType}>` or `ValueTask<{ParameterType}?>` for both overloads.
-Whether returning a `null` value is allowed is determined by the nullability of parameter type.
+Whether returning a `null` value is allowed is determined by the nullability of the parameter type.
 If the parameter type is non-nullable, the route handler will not be called and a bad request will be logged.

 In the case where both overloads are defined anywhere in the parameter type's hierarchy, the `BindAsync` method with the `ParameterInfo` argument will be called.